 For the first time in a long time, I began to feel.
 Not just feel the stress, depression, and anxiety I suffered, but also positive emotions such as joy and excitement.
 I not only felt, but I felt like someone different.
 It turned out the entire time I was on the medication, I had been oblivious to my circumstances.
 I had established some self-care strategies that I realised I needed to expand upon.
 Then COVID and lockdown one hit!

 I had been delivering Cognitive Behavioural Therapy based programmes and self-care strategies for six years, so I knew what they were and how to use them.

-I also rely heavily on exercise as a way to start my day, be it cardio, weights, pilates or yoga.
+I also rely heavily on exercise as a way to start my day, be it cardio, weights, pilates, or yoga.
 I find this supports me by burning off any existing anxious energy.
 It’s also good for waking me up.
-Plus, the routine of exercising is beneficial for motivating myself to be productive during the day.
+Plus, the routine of exercising is beneficial for motivating me to be productive during the day.
 Routine I find for myself is also an essential strategy for my self-care.

 In addition, I practice mindfulness.
 Again, something so simple that can be practised anywhere at any time.
 Simply try focusing on something in detail engaging all the senses.
 This can be anything, internal or external, depending on where you are and what you are doing.
 It can be focusing internally on that breathing in immense detail.
 It could also be focusing on something external such as the sights, smells, sounds, tastes, and climate of a spring day.

 For everyone, self-care strategies will vary.
 What works for one of us will not necessarily work for the other.
 It is about finding out what works for you.
 It may also be that what works for you in one moment may not work in the next.
 Developing a varied self-care routine will be of benefit.

 If you want support with developing a self-care routine, please book a Free No-Obligation Mindset Meeting here: Home | Chloe Mepham BSc Certified Life Coach.